City Trails Conference

 City Trails + Amenities

-Karen Haley will join us, to share the many ways the Indianapolis Cultural Trail has supported community and created conditions for economic development.
+Executive Director, Karen Haley will share the ways the Indianapolis Cultural Trail was designed and built to boost economic and community development.

 • 10 miles of trail connects 6 cultural districts in Downtown Indianapolis